tishan-nilusha/WiFi-Password-Recovery-Tool/README.md

 Python 3.6+
 No external dependencies

-🍎 Mac OS Notes
-Keychain Access: Mac stores WiFi passwords in the Keychain.
-The script uses the security command to retrieve them.
-Popup Dialog: When running, Mac may show a popup asking for permission to access the Keychain.
-Click Allow or enter your password.
-Wireless Interface: The script tries en0 first, then en1.
-If neither works, check your interface with: networksetup -listallhardwareports
-Alternative Method: If the script doesn't work, you can manually check passwords in:
-Open Keychain Access app
-Search for your WiFi network name
-Double-click and check "Show password"

 ⚠️ Disclaimer
 This tool is for educational purposes and legitimate password recovery only.
 Use it only on systems you own.
 The author is not responsible for any misuse.